ionic-team/ionic-pwa-toolkit/readme.md

 ## Hosting

-We currently recommend [Firebase Hosting](https://firebase.google.com/docs/hosting/) as the best option for hosting PWAs built with the Ionic PWA Toolkit.
-Firebase Hosting gives you HTTPS and HTTP2 out of the box which are both crucial to hosting PWAs.
+For top PWA performance, your app should be hosted with a hosting provider that supports HTTPS and HTTP2 out of the box.

+We currently recommend [Firebase Hosting](https://firebase.google.com/docs/hosting/), though we are working on Ionic PWA Hosting with even more features.

 ### H2 Push